Picovoice/picovoice/demo/react/README.md

-# picovoice-web-react-demo
+# Picovoice React Hook Demo

-This demo application includes a `VoiceWidget` React function component which includes the `usePicovoice` react hook to allow keyword (hotword / wake word / wake up word) detection and follow-on naturally spoken commands inference.
-Keyword  detection is handled with the `keywordEventHandler` callback function; inference is handled via the `inferenceEventHandler` callback function.
+This demo application includes a `VoiceWidget` React function component which includes the `usePicovoice` react hook to allow wake word detection and follow-on command inference.

-If you decline microphone permission in the browser, or another such issue prevents Picovoice from starting, the error will be displayed.
+If you decline microphone permission in the browser, or another such issue prevents Picovoice from starting, an error will be displayed.

 The widget shows the various loading and error states, as well as mounting/unmounting the `VoiceWidget` with a toggle button, demonstrating the complete lifecycle of the Picovoice SDK within a React app.